-If you live in the Dallas area, you can also find it in our collection at the JCC's Tycher library: tycher.follettdestiny.com/cataloging/servlet/presentbooklistform.do?listID=11431380.
+If you live in the Dallas area, you can also find it in the "Yad Vashem Curriculum" at the JCC's Tycher library.

-31 How was it Humanly Possible: www.yadvashem.org/yv/en/education/learning_environments/perpetrators/index.asp
+31 How was it Humanly Possible: www.yadvashem.org/yv/en/education/learning_environments/perpetrators/index.asp is precisely the moral obligation to reject and to revolt against such conduct that reasserts the historical burden of understanding how it was possible."